mmcc007/fledge/docs/build-server.md

 ---

 ### Secret variables
-Secret variables are used by passed into the pipeline by the build server during a Fletch pipeline run.
+Secret variables are passed into the pipeline by the build server during a Fletch pipeline run.

 Secret variables are never exposed by the build server in the logs (or anywhere else).